 On the other hand, it is likely that some of anthroposophy's weirder notions about astral bodies, Atlantis, Aryans, Lemurians, evolution, etc., will get passed on in a Waldorf education, even if Steiner's philosophical theories are not part of the curriculum for children.
 Is it that hard to defend love and cooperation without having to ground them in some cosmic mist?
 Why does one have to leap into the realm of murky mysticism in order to defend criticizing the harm done to the individual by a life spent in pursuit of material possessions with little concern for what is being done to other human beings or to the planet?
 Why does one have to blame lack of spirituality for the evil around us?
 One might as well blame too much spirituality for our problems: The spiritual people think so little of this material world that they don't do enough to make it a better place.
 On the other hand, why can't people tell stories, dance and sing, play music, create works of art, and study chemistry, biology, and physics?
 Finally, why can't we study the natural world without the process being seen either as a means to job security and material wealth or as harmonizing one's soul with cosmic spirituality?

 Children should not be burdened with either spirituality or materialism.
 They should be loved and be taught to love.
 They should be allowed to grow in an atmosphere of cooperation.
-They shouldn't be typecast according to an ancient theory of temperaments.
 We should develop their emotions as well as their intellects.
 They should be introduced to the best we have to offer in nature, art, and science in such a way that they do not have to connect everything either to their souls or to their future jobs.
-They may not find this in most public schools but they almost certainly won't find it in a Waldorf school.

 Anthroposophical Medicine William T. Jarvis, Ph.D.